Blame: a way to discharge pain and discomfort.

 "There's a crack in everything.
 That's how the light gets in." - Leonard Cohen

-Where it is explained further what it means to not ever have had to suck cock.
+Where it is explained further what it means to have standards that cannot be realistically be met.
 Last in a series exploring the Sponge Thief's complex relationships with his vehicles, and by extension, his life, and by extension, our lives.

 In Loving Memory of the Prized Jeep

 His mourning leads him, as it always does when he loses yet another car to dereliction, to recount the long drawn-out history of defunct cars of his past.
 There are a dozen or more whose demise I have personally witnessed, starting with the cherished cream colored CJ 7 Jeep that he drove when we first met 22-years ago.
 The Jeep is the prized auto to which all other jalopies have paled in comparison for decades, and no car conversation ever ends without a trip down memory lane to the days of the hallowed Jeep.

 Second in a series examining the Sponge Thief and the Symbolism of His Cars.

 “At least I haven’t had to give blow jobs for money.”*

 My ex-husband is standing next to the crawlspace over a garage he calls home while this declaration comes rushing out as part of a flooded and tangential monologue.
 He is reviewing in great detail why none of the catastrophes in his life of late, and therefore in mine, are his fault.